biblius/validify/README.md

 The `ValidifyPayload` implementations first validate the required fields of the payload.
 Then, if any required fields are missing, no further modification/validation is done and the errors are returned.
 Next, the payload is transformed to the original struct and modifications and/or validations are run on it.

 When a struct contains nested validifies (child structs annotated with `#[validify]`), all the children in the payload will also be transformed and validated as payloads first.
 This means that any nested structs must also derive `Payload`.

+The `Payload` derive macro does not work on enums.

 ## The payload and serde